mani2012/BatchQC/README.md

 require(BatchQC)
 vignette('BatchQCIntro', package='BatchQC')
 ```

+## Troubleshooting with Installation

-You may have to setup local directory, if you do not have permissions to install in the default location for R.
+If you are having issues with the installation, you may have to setup local directory, if you do not have permissions to install in the default location for R.
 ```r
 export R_LIBS="/my_own_local_directory/R_libs"
 ```